 Many manufacturers will already have an estimate of the wattage or kWh it will use in a year so do also look out for those before you break your calculator out, but if that information is not available to you this is a good way of conducting your own research.

 We carry a wide range of efficient freezers on our website, all from our refrigeration section.
 Shop our full range of freezers here and don’t miss our other refrigeration ranges including our fridges, fridge freezers and American-Style fridge freezers.
+With a variety in designs to include upright freezers alongside built in freezers and more, we have freezers to suit any budget and any interior.
 We also carry wine coolers on our website as well as expansive cooking, extraction and laundry sections amongst our other lines.
 With appliances from top, market-leading brands from global businesses to local British manufacturers, we have it all on our website.
 Buy online today!